Avoid overspending, embarrassment, arguments and headaches by learning how to avoid these common budgeting mistakes.

 If you’re brand new to budgeting, then you might find it hard to stick to an entire month’s budget simply because you don’t know how (yet) to estimate all of your costs and categories and such.

 So, a budgeting tip for beginners?
-I suggest you start with a weekly budget.
+I suggest you start with a weekly budget (or bi-weekly, which aligns with your paycheck – here are free budget by paycheck worksheets).

 You could also start with budgeting by paycheck – something that’s more bite-sized to wrap your head around.

-As you get better and better at estimating your true costs and needs throughout the month, you can work towards a monthly budget (here’s 11 cute printable monthly budget worksheets, by the way).
+As you get better and better at estimating your true costs and needs throughout the month, you can work towards a monthly budget (here’s 11 cute printable monthly budget worksheets, and free printable budget binders, by the way).

-2. Failing to Build in Annual or Semi-Annual Expenses to your Monthly Budget
+2. Failing to Build in Irregular Annual or Semi-Annual Expenses to your Monthly Budget

-When you make a monthly budget (or a weekly budget), it’s easy to forget about purchases that only happen once or twice a year.
+When you make a monthly budget (or a weekly budget), you mostly think about weekly and monthly expenses.
+It’s easy to forget about irregular expenses that only happen once or twice a year.

-Then when that purchase comes due – such as your semi-annual auto insurance bill, or an annual software subscription renewal – there’s no money set aside to make it.
+Then when that annual living expense comes due – such as your semi-annual auto insurance bill, or an annual software subscription renewal – there’s no money set aside to make it and you falsely think they're an unexpected expense.

 To free yourself of this pitfall, you’ll want to make a list of each of your costs and bills that happen infrequently – like once a year, once a season, etc. – and add up the estimated amount you’ll need.

-Then, divide that total number by 12, and write in a line on your monthly budget for “Big Expense Savings”.
+Then, divide that total number by 12, and write in a line on your monthly budget for “Big Expense Savings” or “Sinking Funds”.
 Set aside that amount each month into a savings account so that when the bill comes due, you’ll have it without throwing off your monthly budget.

 3. Getting Lost Moving from a Credit-Based Budget to a Cash One